ncdcommunity/Long-Range-IoT-Wireless-2-Channel-Push-Notification/README.md

 https://ncd.io/long-range-iot-wireless-thermocouple-sensor-getting-started/ Labview Driver for ncd.io wireless 2 Channel Push Notification Transmitter

-this Labview software will work with ncd.io wireless Thermocouple sesnor only
+this Labview software will work with ncd.io wireless 2 Channel Push Notification Transmitter only

 To use this Labview Utility You will need a Wireless to USB router, whihc can be found over here https://store.ncd.io/product/900hp-s3b-long-range-wireless-mesh-modem-with-usb-interface/